kdeldycke/awesome-billing/README.md

 A marketplace connect supply with demand that lead to a financial transaction.
 If there is no payment involved, then it is an aggregator, or a hub.
 Not a marketplace.

+- [Customized Regression Model for Airbnb Dynamic Pricing](https://www.kdd.org/kdd2018/accepted-papers/view/customized-regression-model-for-airbnb-dynamic-pricing) - This paper describes the pricing strategy model deployed at Airbnb.
+- [Papers we love: Auctions and Bidding](https://github.com/papers-we-love/papers-we-love/tree/master/economics#auctions-and-bidding) - A collection of papers on bidding and auctions.
+- [Vickrey auction](https://en.wikipedia.org/wiki/Vickrey_auction) - Hinted by an [HN comment](https://news.ycombinator.com/item?id=19145391), in which yes, `"Asking people what they'd pay for and how much rarely works." (...) [but] using a Vickrey auction, similar to Google's ad auction mechanism, can elicit a person's maximum willingness-to-pay.`.
 - [19 Tactics to Solve the Chicken-or-Egg Problem and Grow Your Marketplace](https://www.nfx.com/post/19-marketplace-tactics-for-overcoming-the-chicken-or-egg-problem) - `Which comes first, the supply or the demand?
 Chicken or egg?`.
-- [Papers we love: Auctions and Bidding](https://github.com/papers-we-love/papers-we-love/tree/master/economics#auctions-and-bidding) - A collection of papers on bidding and auctions.
 - How to Kickstart and Scale a Marketplace Business: [Constrain the marketplace](https://www.lennyrachitsky.com/p/how-to-kickstart-and-scale-a-marketplace); Decide which side of the marketplace to concentrate on; Drive initial supply; Drive initial demand.
 A 4-parts series with dozen of interviews of people with direct experience building and scaling marketplaces.
-- [Vickrey auction](https://en.wikipedia.org/wiki/Vickrey_auction) - Hinted by an [HN comment](https://news.ycombinator.com/item?id=19145391), in which yes, `"Asking people what they'd pay for and how much rarely works." (...) [but] using a Vickrey auction, similar to Google's ad auction mechanism, can elicit a person's maximum willingness-to-pay.`.

 ### Cloud Resources